yuvalmGS/gigaspaces-wiki-jekyll/xap97net/terminology---basic-components.markdown

 #### Service Component

 An application component that interacts with the space (using read, write, take, etc.), and implements a certain functionality.
-Java people sometimes refer to it as a Service Bean, but it does not have to be a depanlinkJava Beantengahlinkhttp://en.wikipedia.org/wiki/JavaBeanbelakanglink.
+Java people sometimes refer to it as a Service Bean, but it does not have to be a [Java Bean](http://en.wikipedia.org/wiki/JavaBean).
 {% sub %}Key sentence: The service component interacts with the space to implement your application's logic.{% endsub %}

 {% endcolumn %}